nickserv/danamccurdy.com/_posts/2014-06-09-Love-and-Pain.md

 ---
 layout: post
-title: Love and Pain
+title: love and Pain
-category: Being Human
+category: being-human
 ---

-Love may be the essence of a spiritual life,
+love may be the essence of a spiritual life,
 but it is not always comfortable or convenient.
 One of life's biggest challenges
 is to not shut down in the face of pain.